-Para ngraph F age

-1. Interpretation and Definitions
+1. Interpretation and Definitions 4

-2. Name
+2. Name 4

-3. Principal purpose 4
+3. Principle purpose 4

 4. Powers 5

 5. Membership and constituencies 5

 6. Application for membership 5

 7. Public constituency 5

-8. Staff constituency
+8. Staff constituency 6

 9. Service User and Carer constituency 7

 10. Restriction on membership 7

-11. Annual Members' Meeting
+11. Annual Members' Meeting 8

-12. Council of Governors - composition
+12. Council of Governors-composition 8

-13. Council of Governors - election of governors
+13. Council of Governors-election of governors 8

-14. Council of Governors - tenure
+Council of Governors-tenure 8

-15. Council of Governors - disqualification and removal
+15 Council of Governors-disqualification and removal 9

-16. Council of Governors - duties of governors
+16. Council of Governors-duties of governors 10

-17. Council of Governors - meeting of governors
+17. Council of Governors-meeting of governors 10

-18. Council of Governors - standing orders
+18. Council of Governors-standing orders 10

-19. Council of Governors - referral to the Panel
+19. Council of Governors-referral to the panel 10

-20. Council of Governors - conflicts of interest of governors
+20. Council of Governors-conflicts of interest of governors 11

-21. Council of Governors - travel expenses
+21. Council of Governors-travel expenses 11

-22. Council of Governors - further provisions
+22. Council of Governors-further provisions 11

-23. Board of Directors - composition
+23. Board of Directors-composition 11

-24. Board of Directors - general duty
+24. Board of Directors-general duty 12

-25. Board of Directors - qualification for appointment as non-executive 12
+25. Board of Directors-qualification for appointment as non-executive 12

-26. Board of Directors - appointment and removal of chair and other non- 4.0
+26. Board of Directors-appointment and removal of chair and other 12

-07 executive directors
+Non-executive directors

-27. Not used
+27. Not used 12

-28. Board of Directors - appointment of vice chair 12
+28. Board of Directors-appointment of vice chair 12

-29. Board of Directors - appointment and removal of the Chief Executive 40
+29. Board of Directors-appointment and removal of the Chief Executive 12

-20 and other executive directors 12
+And other executive directors

 30. Not used 13

-31. Board of Directors - disqualification
+31. Board of Directors-disqualification 13

-32. Board of Directors - meetings
+32. Board of Directors-meetings 14

-33. Board of Directors - standing orders
+33. Board of Directors-standing orders 14

-34.
+34. Board of Directors-conflicts of interest of directors 15

-35. Board of Directors - remuneration and terms of office
+35 Board of Directors-remuneration and terms of office registers 15

+36. Registers 15

-36. 37.
-RegistersRegisters - inspection and copies 15
+37. Registers-inspections and copies 16

-38. 39.
-Documents available for public inspection
+38. Documents-available for public inspection 16

-39. 40.
-Audit committee

-40. 41.
-Annual accounts

-→ 1.
-Allinai accoults 10